deepaksood619/deepaksood619.github.io/docs/databases/indexing/mysql-indexing.md

 If you do not define a PRIMARY KEY for your table, MySQL locates the first UNIQUE index where all the key columns are NOT NULL and InnoDB uses it as the clustered index.

-If the table has no PRIMARY KEY or suitable UNIQUE index,InnoDB internally generates a hidden clustered index named GEN_CLUST_INDEX on a synthetic column containing row ID values.
+If the table has no PRIMARY KEY or suitable UNIQUE index, InnoDB internally generates a hidden clustered index named GEN_CLUST_INDEX on a synthetic column containing row ID values.
 The rows are ordered by the ID that InnoDB assigns to the rows in such a table.
 The row ID is a 6-byte field that increases monotonically as new rows are inserted.
 Thus, the rows ordered by the row ID are physically in insertion order.

 In short, the MySQL InnoDB engine actually manages the primary index as clustered index for improving performance, so the primary key & the actual record on disk are clustered together.

 ## secondary index

 A type of InnoDB index that represents a subset of table columns.
 An InnoDB table can have zero, one, or many secondary indexes.
-(Contrast with theclustered index, which is required for each InnoDB table, and stores the data for all the table columns.)
+(Contrast with the clustered index, which is required for each InnoDB table, and stores the data for all the table columns.)

 A secondary index can be used to satisfy queries that only require values from the indexed columns.
 For more complex queries, it can be used to identify the relevant rows in the table, which are then retrieved through lookups using the clustered index.